protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 source retention are still visible to `protoc` and `protoc` plugins, so code generators can use them to customize their behavior.

-Retention can be set directly on an option, like this;
+Retention can be set directly on an option, like this:

 ```proto
 extend google.protobuf.FileOptions {